stephen-puiszis/sunrise/README.md

 I haven't found a way to quickly inject variables from the admin interface so there is some hardcoded content throughout.

+### Custom Pages

+Adding a `page-<slug>.hbs` template in the root folder will route anything from `/slug/` to that custom template.

+Ghost will need a page created in the admin interface with that slug for this to work, and you'll need to restart your server after creating the template.

 #### SVG Icons

 Makes use of [Simple Icons](https://simpleicons.org/) and [Apple SF Symbols](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/).